mzfshark/DeflationaryMemeToken/contracts-dbg/erc20Sample/contracts/MemeTokenBase/README.md

+# Meme Token Deflationary Project

 This Solidity contract represents a customized ERC20 token with deflationary and fee transfer characteristics.
 It inherits from the OpenZeppelin library's ERC20 and Ownable contracts.

-Here's a breakdown of the key parts of this contract:
+##Here's a breakdown of the key parts of this contract:

-Address Variables: The contract has addresses for a liquidity wallet, a treasury wallet, and two burn addresses.
+<Address Variables:> The contract has addresses for a liquidity wallet, a treasury wallet, and two burn addresses.

 Supply: The initial supply is set to 1 billion tokens, which aligns with the standard 18 decimal places of ERC20 tokens.
 The supply is minted to the liquidity wallet at the time of deployment.